 Each state program has its own rules about who qualifies for CHIP.
 There are 2 ways to see if your children qualify:

-If your children are eligible for CHIP, they would not be eligible for any cost breaks on Marketplace insurance.
-It would likely be more affordable to cover your children through CHIP.
+If your children are eligible for CHIP, they won't be eligible for any savings on Marketplace insurance.
+CHIP coverage will probably be more affordable.
 Remember, you and other family members may be eligible for savings on Marketplace coverage.